niuiic/modern-neovim-configuration/README.md

 From vimscript to lua (not complete).

-Hope you can find your own plugin and configuration.
+Hope you can find your own plugins and configuration.

 ## Environment